Be a force for good.

 Dr. Hammerschmidt even took students to Antarctica in 2005 to practice leadership behaviors on board the research vessel MS Andrea!

-Service is a big deal here — in fact, such a big deal that you’ll be asked to complete 40 hours of volunteer service by the time you graduate.
+Service is a big deal here — in fact, such a big deal that all students are asked to take at least one designated Reflective Service Learning course, which includes at least 20 hours of service, before graduation.
 It’s unlikely you’ll have trouble finding a cause that moves you, but if you do, we’ll work with you to find your passion.
 Did we mention our alternative spring break service projects in Costa Rica, Cozumel and Guyana?Service Pics on Flickr

 Every Economics major completes research in their senior comprehensive course before graduating.
 A few examples of what past students have dug into: